WaiveCar/Waivecar/src/views/site/faq.md

 ### Where can I **NOT** park?

-Since we're a public car sharing service, and a responsible member of the community, we need to make sure that cars are not only publicly accessible to others, but also can be retrieved at noocost or fee and also not takie up spaces set aside for private businesses.
+Since we're a public car sharing service, and a responsible member of the community, we need to make sure that cars are not only publicly accessible to others, but also can be retrieved at no cost or fee and also not takie up spaces set aside for private businesses.
 So this means no parking garages, permit-only spots, or any business parking lot.

 <aside>We have a program where you can declare a parking space you own to be valid for any WaiveCar to park at called WaivePark described at our blog.</aside>